- Common Name(s):

 Leaves: Fall; Bloom: Winter/Early Spring; Fruit/Seed/Nut: Spring

-Wildlife Value: Seeds are enjoyed by birds.
-White-tailed deer browse twigs and leaves but this tree is moderately resistant to damage by deer.
+Wildlife Value: A larval host plant for caterpillars.
+Flower nectar attracts bees and other pollinators.
+Seeds are enjoyed by birds.
+White-tailed deer browse twigs and leaves but this tree is moderately resistant to damage.

 Play Value: Wind Screen & Buffers